AmpersandJS/ampersand/README.md

 It will create a form view in your `/client/forms` folder.

-Don't worry, it won't overwrite anything unless you use the the `-f` option so it's safe to just experiment with.
+Nothing will be overwritten unless you use the the `--force` (or `-f`) option, so it's safe to just experiment.

 ## Configuring the generated code